open-contracting/standard/docs/guidance/map/linked_standards.md

 A joint effort by the [Infrastructure Transparency Initiative](https://infrastructuretransparency.org) (CoST) and the Open Contracting Partnership, it builds on best practice in open data and openness of public infrastructure procurement globally.

-OCDS and OC4IDS datasets ought to be linked using the `planning.project` object, by referencing the OC4IDS project identifier in the `planning.project.id` field.
+OC4IDS datasets ought to be linked from OCDS datasets using the `planning.project` object, by referencing the OC4IDS project identifier in the `planning.project.id` field.

 ## Open Fiscal Data Package